naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.3.cloud.virtualiztion.sdn.md

 The management plane is responsible for all functions that are not directly related to controlling the data plane.
 Management protocols include Telnet, SSH, SNMP, Syslog

 #### Controllers

+Traditionally the control plane has been part of the device OS and has been distributed across every device.
+That means every device must spend some resources calculating and maintaining Layer 2 and Layer 3 data structures.
+When viewed as a whole, the networks control plane is distributed across all the networking devices.

+In SDN, the functions of the control plane can be completely removed from the physical networking devices and placed in a centralized application called a controller.
+This frees up the devices to focus on data plane tasks.

+The controller sits at the top of a network topology diagram and the connections to the networking devices are called the *southbound interface* (SBI).

+A *northbound interface* (NBI) also exists between the SDN controller and the applications that are installed on the controller.
+These applications are what enable network programmability

+#### SDN Examples: Open SDN and OpenFlow